 Employee recognition can affect everything from engagement to retention to your overall profits.
 Seriously.
 The key word here is “can.”
 Even though most organizations (96% according to our own research with HR.com) have some kind of recognition program, 81% of HR leaders don’t feel it’s very effective.
 Let’s get into the who, how, and what to do to make your recognition awards more effective.

 Ultimately, motivation is intrinsic and comes from within, but employees are more engaged when they are appreciated for their hard work.
-Don’t think of it as bribing or coercing, but rather making the effort to acknowledge the hard work that is already being done.
+You have different options when you consider which awards are best, and don’t think of it as bribing or coercing—rather think of awards as making the effort to acknowledge the hard work that is already being done.

-How do you decide what to reward?
-First start with your company values.
-If you don’t have any values, create some.
+Before we dive into the different types of award ideas you can try, here’s a tip: think about your company values as you plan your recognition programs.
 Value-driven recognition doesn’t just encourage the behavior you want, it helps build the company culture you want.

 Who and when are you going to recognize?
-There are the usual recognition ideas (a great place to start):
+There are the usual types of employee recognition awards (a great place to start):

 - Sales incentives.
 Incentivize your sales team so they keep bringing in the big bucks.

-- Rewards for Meeting Goals.
+- Goal rewards.
 Many companies have their employees set goals quarterly.
 Rewarding people for meeting their goals will help those goals mean more.

 But let’s think outside the box.
 Keep people on their toes.
-Think of awards that go along with your company.
+Think of creative employee recognition ideas that go along with your company.

 Your awards could be funny, practical, for teams, for top performers, etc.

-At Awardco we call ours the A-Team.
-This award is nominated by peers.
+At Awardco, we call ours the A-Team. and this award is nominated by peers.
 It is specifically for high performers who also exemplify our core company values.
 Nominators have to fill out two sections: “Please describe why your nominee choice deserves to be recognized on the Awardco A-Team.” and “Please provide an example of how your nominee choice has exemplified Awardco values.”

 A bit of humor does wonders for morale and camaraderie in the office.
 However, there are some things you shouldn’t do when incorporating humor.
 Let’s learn for a moment from fictional Michael Scott...